 CONSENT Great, before we start, I want to tell you a few things about the survey.
 Your participation in this survey is voluntary, but your responses are important.
 You can choose not to answer any question and you can end the interview at any time.
 We intend to protect your anonymity by not asking for your name, address, or other personal information that could easily identify you.
 We will only ask for your opinions.
 The survey takes approximately 20 to 25 minutes to complete.
 You can validate that this survey is a legitimate federally-approved information collection using the U.S. Office of Management and Budget approval number ////, expiring on /////.
 Federal agencies may not sponsor surveys and respondents are not required to respond without a valid control number.

 If you have any questions or comments about this survey you may send them to an address and telephone number I will provide at the conclusion.
-This call may be recorded or monitored for quality assurance.1 respondent wants to continue survey
+This call may be recorded or monitored for quality assurance.

-2 respondent refuses
+[IF RESPONDENT IS NOT AVAILABLE/REFUSES - TYPE SUSPEND]

+1 respondent wants to continue survey

 Census Awareness

 ask if consent=1